helpwave/services/README.md

    > pgAdmin username and password: `tech@helpwave.de`:`tech@helpwave.de`
 3. Go to your [services/](services/) of choice `cd services/<service>/`
-4. Run `make SERVICE=task-svc migrate-up` to run the migrations or do it manually by [installing migrate](https://github.com/golang-migrate/migrate)
+4. Copy the environment variables of `.env.example` to '.env' and configure them
-5. Copy the environment variables of `.env.example` to '.env' and configure them
+5. Run `./migrate.sh task-svc up` to run the migrations or do it manually by [installing migrate](https://github.com/golang-migrate/migrate)
 6. Run the service
    > Most of our services can be run via `go run main.go`.
 In the future, we will provide some more convenient ways to setup all services directly via Dapr.